MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 Android includes support for notification metadata so that notifications can be sorted and displayed intelligently.
-Notification metadata also controls how notifications are presented on the lockscreen and in Heads-up format.
+Notification metadata also controls how notifications are presented on the lock screen and in Heads-up format.
 Applications can set the following types of notification metadata:

 -   **Priority** &ndash; The priority level determines how and when